eyalmazuz/DeepAFM/README.md

 ## Jupyter notebooks
   there are serveral jupyter notebooks located under the notebooks folder, these notebook have the same functionality as the train.py file but are seperate for each dataset and model so there are total of 6 notebooks. running the entire notebook will load the data, preprocess it, train the model and in the end evaluate on the test set.
+  Jupyter notebooks is needed in order to run the DeepCTR version of DeepFM